MyLife-Services/mylife-documentation/alpha-wide/alpha-project-plan.md

 ## MyLife Alpha Project

 This top-level milestone represents the state where MyLife Alpha's core features are developed internally and tested by internal volunteer Members.
-This is currently arranged as a Project in GitHub [MyLife Pilot Alpha Build](https://github.com/orgs/MyLife-Services/projects/13).
+This is currently arranged as a Project in GitHub [**MyLife Alpha MVP Build**](https://github.com/orgs/MyLife-Services/projects/13).

 Against this project, we articulate this milestone to represent a completed MVP that has been tested and reviewed by a core group of alpha member testers.
-This milestone is also managed inside of our open-source GitHub environment: [MyLife Alpha Pilot Milestone](https://github.com/MyLife-Services/mylife-maht/milestone/22).

 ### Core Features